DefGuard/docs/features/external-openid-providers/README.md

 * **User behaviour (Keep, Disable, Delete):** What to do with Defguard users who are absent from your provider's directory.
 * **Admin behaviour (Keep, Disable, Delete):** What to do with Defguard users with admin status (in Defguard) who are absent from your provider's directory.
+* **Synchronize users only from specified groups:** Limits synchronization to the members of the listed directory groups, separated by commas.
+Leave it empty to synchronize everyone.
+A group name that does not exist in the directory is skipped with a warning in the Core log.

+{% hint style="warning" %}
+Microsoft has a second, similar field, **Sync only matching memberships**, which limits which group memberships are mapped rather than which users are synchronized.
+If you use both, list the same groups in both, otherwise the members of the groups you filtered users by will not be recognised.
+{% endhint %}

 ## Known issues